Tathagata Debnath Contact

 MCTS Engine

 At each node in the tree, the model generates K=4 candidate fixes at temperature 0.8.
-A critic (same model, temperature 0.2) scores each candidate on correctness, clarity, and plausibility.
-UCB1 selects which node to expand next, balancing exploitation of promising fixes with exploration of alternatives.
+A critic (the same model at temperature 0.2) scores each candidate on correctness, clarity, and plausibility.
+The lower temperature makes the critic more deterministic and consistent in its evaluations, while the higher generation temperature encourages diverse fix strategies.

 DPO Training Loop